 5 Reasons Why “Writing On Sand” Is One of The Best Poems In Its Class

-"Writing On Sand" is an outstanding example of school reader poetry that will kindle in your child a desire and appreciation for great poetry.“Train up a child in the way he should go: and when he is old, he will not depart from it.” – Proverbs 22:6
+“Train up a child in the way he should go: and when he is old, he will not depart from it.” – Proverbs 22:6

 If we believe that the things we teach our children today are what they will “not depart from” when they are old, then we have to believe that the content of that teaching matters.
 We have to believe that the standards formed in childhood are the measuring sticks for the rest of our lives.